kenatiod/MUT/Understanding Machine Understanding.md

 ### A6.2 -- Principles for Responsible AI Development

 At the core of any governance framework for machine understanding technologies are a set of guiding principles that articulate the fundamental values and objectives that should inform their development and use.
-While the specific articulation of these principles varies across different frameworks, there is a growing consensus around a core set of themes that are essential for responsible AI [](https://www.gov.uk/guidance/understanding-artificial-intelligence-ethics-and-safety)[](https://arxiv.org/abs/2306.05003).
+While the specific articulation of these principles varies across different frameworks, there is a growing consensus around a core set of themes that are essential for responsible AI.

 1. Beneficence: AI systems should be designed and used for the benefit of humanity, with the goal of promoting well-being, reducing suffering, and respecting human rights.
 2. Non-maleficence: AI systems should be safe, secure, and reliable, with robust safeguards against unintended harms or misuse.
 Developers should proactively identify and mitigate potential risks.